 1: There is a leadership crisis, many companies are losing brilliant baby-boom leaders to a younger and less experienced generation of leaders.

 2: Something isn't working.

-One of the issues with leadership positions is that often we get thrust into positions of leading due to successes in previous ventures for our respective companies.
-Often, there isn't much support for the new 'manager' to get them into a leadership role as opposed to managing.
-More companies though are investing into leadership in order to facilitate smoother transitions.
+One of the issues with leadership positions is that often people get thrust into positions of leading due to success in previous ventures for our respective companies.
+Often, there isn't much support to get them into that leadership role, so now more companies are investing in leadership training in order to facilitate smoother transitions.

 The second point (in my opinion) has more to do with how leadership is often quantified.
 Are you leading or managing?
 How do you motivate your staff?
 How do you use their strengths?
 Engagement at work, EQ… etc. All of this is great information and I do believe it is very important… But in the end, no matter what the principles, it is the bottom line that is vital.
 That is what we as leaders will be judged by... were we successful or not?

 Again, I want to be clear on how important I think connecting with your staff, engaging them, motivating by company vision, and having great communication skills is, in fact, it is the thrust of what we teach at Inrol.
 But I think we have to keep clear WHY those things are important to the company bottom line in order for us to apply that information effectively.

 We have to talk about the objectives of leading and managing in order to do that.

 • Demonstrates relentless pursuit of vision and results